 However, because most dogs get their daily requirements of vitamins and minerals from their commercial dog food formulas, you want to make sure you don’t give them too much of anything.
 Consult your vet to help determine if adding additional supplements to your dog’s diet is recommended, which is especially important for home-cooked recipes.

 Dog owners can purchase a bottle of vitamin E capsules for dogs, then puncture a capsule and rub the contents of it directly on the dog’s mouth warts twice a day.
 This method can be used daily for two to three weeks and has been shown to help warts shrink and heal.

 4. Castor Oil

 Castor oil is another treatment option that works in the same ways that vitamin E does.
-When either of these two substances are applied directly to the dog’s papillomas, the warts should shrink and hopefully disappear within two to three weeks of twice daily application.
+When either of these two substances is applied directly to the dog’s papillomas, the warts should shrink and hopefully disappear within two to three weeks of twice-daily application.
 These methods are also reported to help with the irritation that dogs might feel due to having warts in their mouth.